|Quick Facts: Library Technicians and Assistants|

 The median hourly wage for library technicians and assistants was $13.18 in May 2014.

-Employment of library technicians and assistants is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
-Libraries will use these workers to take over some of the duties of librarians, whose hourly wages are usually higher.
+Employment of library technicians and assistants is projected to grow 5 percent from 2014 to 2024 about as fast as the average for all occupations.
+Libraries will hire these workers to take over some of the duties of librarians, whose hourly wages are usually higher.

 Compare the job duties, education, job growth, and pay of library technicians and assistants with similar occupations.